General Information

 Relocation Payments

 Landlords are required to pay relocation expenses to tenants who are being evicted for the landlord to demolish or permanently remove the unit from housing use.
-Pursuant to Ordinance Section 37.9C, each authorized occupant, regardless of age, who has lived in the unit for at least one year is entitled to a relocation payment of $4,500.00, with a maximum payment of $13,500.00 per unit.
-In addition, each elderly tenant who is 60 years or older, and each disabled tenant, and each household with one or more minor children, is entitled to an additional payment of $3,000.00.
+Check here for current relocation payment amounts (a list of relocation payment amounts is also available at the Rent Board office).
+Each authorized occupant, regardless of age, who has resided in the unit for at least one year, is entitled to a relocation payment up to a maximum allowable payment amount per unit.
+In addition, each elderly tenant who is 60 years or older, and each disabled tenant, and each household with one or more minor children, is entitled to an additional payment.
 Each year commencing March 1, 2007, the amount of these relocation payments, including the maximum relocation expenses per unit, is adjusted for inflation.

 The landlord is required to give all occupants of the unit written notice of relocation rights on or before the date of service of the eviction notice and shall also provide a copy of Ordinance Section 37.9C.
 Such notification shall include a statement describing the additional relocation expenses available for eligible tenants who are senior or disabled and for households with children.
 The landlord must file a copy of this notification with the Rent Board within 10 days after service of the notice, together with a copy of the eviction notice and proof of service upon the tenant.
 Within 30 days of receiving a tenant’s claim for the additional payment because of age, disability, or having children in the household, the landlord must inform the Rent Board in writing of the tenant’s claim and whether or not the landlord disputes the claim.
 However, the Rent Board does not have authority to accept or decide petitions regarding a tenant’s claim for additional relocation expenses based on age, disability or having children in the household.
 Such disputes must be resolved in another forum.